 Search results appear when you search for a specific term.
 For example, if you search “how to bake chocolate chip cookies,” the results you see are a result of the search.

-Not only that, but the algorithm also takes a look at whether or not the user has watched your videos before.
+Not only that, but the algorithm also takes a look at whether the user has watched your videos before.

 Tip from YouTube on how to rank in the search results